eclipse-openj9/openj9-docs/docs/tool_jps.md

 # Java process status

 Use the `jps` tool to query running Java<sup>&trade;</sup> processes.
-The tool shows information for every Java process that is owned by your user, for every VM, on the current host.
+The tool shows information for every Java process that is owned by the current user ID on the current host.
 The command syntax is as follows:

     jps [<options>]